shpaw415/bunext/README.md

 compatible Runtime: bun 1.1.0 - 1.1.29
 compatible OS: Linux, WSL

-N.B : Bun is in continuous changement and compatibility between version is a
+N.B : Bun is in continuous change and compatibility between version is a

-huge problem for Bunext there is possible crash over some new version of Bun.
+problem for Bunext there is possible crash over some new version of Bun.

 I will keep up to date the framework for what it needs